The Baker Street Secret

 And he changeth times and ages

-and knowledge to them that have understanding:
+taketh away kingdoms, and establisheth them: giveth wisdom to the wise, and knowledge to them that have understanding: |

 This is a two-part verse, where the second part describes how God "giveth wisdom to the wise, and knowledge to them that have understanding."
 It is based on the assumption that information does not become knowledge until it is understood by the person who receives it.
-Furthermore, it is viewed as wisdom by the wise, rather than the foolish.
+Furthermore, it is viewed as wisdom to those who are wise, rather than those who are foolish.
+When Doyle created Sherlock Holmes, he equipped the great detective with the unique ability to understand how to create knowledge from information, and the wisdom to know where and when to use it.

 And as we all know, Sherlock Holmes demonstrates this unique ability many times throughout the Canon.
-I believe that ACD felt so strongly that this verse described the unique abilities of Sherlock Holmes, that he used the STANDARD BIBLICAL NOTATION FOR THIS VERSE as the famous Baker Street address.
-In case you have not yet figured it out, the second part of this verse in standard Bible notation is DANIEL 2:21b
+I believe that Doyle felt so strongly that this verse described the unique abilities of Sherlock Holmes, that he used the STANDARD BIBLICAL NOTATION FOR THIS VERSE as the famous Baker Street address.
+In case you have not yet figured it out, the second part of this verse in standard Biblical notation is DANIEL 2:21b.
+And now you know the Baker Street Secret!